dequelabs/Deque-University-for-iOS/.github/ISSUE_TEMPLATE/2b--accessibility-help---design.md

 ---
 name: '2B: Accessibility Help - Design'
-about: My app is behaving one way and I expect it to behave another.
-How do I accomplish this with minimal changes to the design of my application?
+about: How do I make something accessible with minimal changes to the design of my application?
+What behavior do users with disabilities expect when interacting with this type of component?

 ---